What are Preferred Shares?

 Features of Preferred Shares

 Preferred shares have a special combination of features that differentiate them from debt or common equity.
-Although the terms may vary, the following features are common for most preferred shares:
+Although the terms may vary, the following features are common:

-- Preference in assets upon liquidation: The shares provide its holders with priority to claim the company’s assets upon liquidation.
+- Preference in assets upon liquidation: The shares provide its holders with priority over common stock holders to claim the company’s assets upon liquidation.

 - Non-voting: Generally, the shares do not assign voting rights to its holders.
 However, some preferred shares allow its holders to vote on extraordinary events.

 Types of Preferred Stock

-Preferred stock is a very flexible type of securities.
+Preferred stock is a very flexible type of security.
 They can be:

 - Cumulative preferred stock: If an issuer of shares misses a dividend payment, the payment will be added to the next payment.